python-docs-translations/transifex-automations/docs/new-translators.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Language teams must download and store the translation files in their VCS
-repository, as per instructions from Translating_ on `Python Developer's Guide`_,
+repository, as per instructions from Translating_ in the `Python Developer's Guide`_,
 as it is from this repository that the python-docs infrastructure will fetch
 translations, build the translated docs, and publish them on docs.python.org.